hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

    * @param machineId - Optional machine Id to use.
 If not provided, it is set to some unique Id.
    * @param sessionId - Optional session Id to use.
 If not provided:
    *  1. the suffix to the WebSocket connection string is used
-   *  2. if no WebSocket suffix was provided, the machineId is used.   */ async connect(
+   *  2. if no WebSocket suffix was provided, the machineId is used.
+   *  3. If machineId is not provided, a unique random Id is used */ async connect(
     serviceName: string,
     solvables: string[],